ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R274]** A VSM MUST store all proofs, state objects, their associated data, and their histories in the Storage capability of the BPI Processing Layer.

-**[R275]** The integrity of Proofs, transactions, state objects, and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects, and their data and history.
+**[R275]** The integrity of proofs, transactions, state objects, and their data and histories MUST be cryptographically verifiable by the owners of the accounts associated with the proofs, transactions, state objects, and their data and history.

 **[R276]** All updates to an agreement state and their associated accounts by a VSM MUST be communicated to all agreement counterparties through the Message capability in the BPI Middleware layer.

-**[R277]** The Proof-of-Correctness of a state transition and associated data required for proof verification a VSM generated MUST be communicated to the CCSM Abstraction Layer for subsequent commitment to the CCSM utilized by the BPI through the Message capability in the BPI Middleware layer.
+**[R277]** A Proof-of-Correctness of a state transition and associated data required for proof verification generated by a VSM MUST be communicated to the CCSM Abstraction Layer for subsequent commitment to the CCSM utilized by the BPI through the Message capability in the BPI Middleware layer.

 Note, see the BPI transaction lifecycle management flow in Fig 9, in particular step (8).